 The surest way to save a child is to support his/her mother; this is why we do not simply tell women to choose life, but help them to do so.
 Perhaps you’re able to offer emergency accommodation or financial support to a woman who has chosen life in difficult circumstances?

-The Helpers of God’s Precious Infants offer prayer outside abortion mills while trained counsellors offer practical assistance to women entering the mills.
+The Helpers of God’s Precious Infants offer prayer in the legal vicinity of abortion mills.
 The prayer-vigils are peaceful and legal, and, for many women, will be their first encounter with any offer of pregnancy assistance and any alternative to abortion.